firebolt-db/firebolt-db.github.io/docs/poc-guidlines.md

 1. Connect to AWS console and click on the relevant S3 bucket
 2. Go to "Permissions" and then scroll down and edit "Bucket Policy"
-3. Copy the policy mentioned above, make sure you replace "MY-BUCKET" with the actual bucket name
+3. Copy the policy mentioned above, make sure you replace "bucket" with the actual bucket name
 4. Save changes